Weird: The Al Yankovic Story: Filming

 Once Radcliffe signed on to star, The Roku Channel agreed to invest in Weird.
 The film had a budget of around $8 million and was shot over eighteen days, after initially being planned for twenty-two days.
 Filming was limited to eighteen days as part of Roku's contract due to a combination of cost-saving measures and the ongoing COVID-19 pandemic.
-Principal photography was originally planned to take place in Atlanta to take advantage of tax breaks, but Roku allowed the film to be shot in Los Angeles, which enabled Yankovic and Appel to bring in a number of celebrities as cameos.
+Principal photography was originally planned to take place in Atlanta to take advantage of tax breaks, but Roku allowed the film to be shot in Los Angeles, which enabled Yankovic and Appel to hire a number of celebrities for cameo appearances in the film.
 Filming began on February 10, 2022.
 Radcliffe concluded shooting his scenes after sixteen days on March 4, in Pomona, California.
 The pool party scene was shot in Tarzana, California.
 Overall filming wrapped on March 8, 2022.
 Post-production was done while Yankovic was on The Unfortunate Return of the Ridiculously Self-Indulgent, Ill-Advised Vanity Tour in 2022, with Yankovic working remotely with Appel's team to finalize the film.

-The film includes a brief glimpse of Yankovic's "Eat It" video, though with Radcliffe's face digitally superimposed on Yankovic's.
-Yankovic had the 16mm footage of the original video which he digitized in 4K by himself to be used for the superimposing, and which he later released onto YouTube after re-editing the footage while he was on The Unfortunate Return of the Ridiculously Self-Indulgent, Ill-Advised Vanity Tour to match the original video frame-for-frame.
+Yankovic had the original 16mm footage shot for the "Eat It" video scanned in 4K and this footage was briefly used in the film with Radcliffe's face digitally superimposed onto Yankovic's.
+Yankovic later edited the newly-scanned footage to match the original video frame-for frame and released it on YouTube.

 Cultural references

-Dr. Demento's pool party draws inspiration from a similar scene in the film Boogie Nights (1997), while Al being arrested onstage is based on the 1969 incident with the Doors frontman Jim Morrison during a concert in Miami.
+Dr. Demento's pool party draws inspiration from a similar scene in the film Boogie Nights (1997), while Al being arrested onstage is based on the 1969 incident with The Doors frontman Jim Morrison during a concert in Miami.
 The end-credits scene includes a parody of Carrie (1976), in which Madonna comes to visit Al's grave, only to be grabbed at the wrist by a zombified arm.

 Music

 Weird: The Al Yankovic Story (Original Soundtrack) is the soundtrack album accompanying the film.
 Yankovic released it digitally the same day of the film's release, on November 4, 2022.
 The album includes an original song recorded by Yankovic for the film, "Now You Know", several of his parodies featured in the film with new recorded versions, and the soundtrack compositions by Leo Birenberg and Zach Robinson.
-It was released on CD on January 27, 2023, and is set to release on vinyl on May 19, 2023.
+It was released on CD on January 27, 2023, followed by a release on vinyl on May 19, 2023.